BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - The depth of the DCG in case of the SAA is very small: material -> panel -> panel buckling -> buckling RF.
 - No need to have a background process for the cycled or deleted nodes.

-#### 3.4.3.
-Frontend

-**This project excludes the details of the frontend development.**
-However, the architecture and design need some solid definitions about the UI in order to have a clear interface.
-Following two were the initial requirements related to the UI:
-- The SAA will define a UI form for each type.
+Lets summarize the above discussions together with the decissions made in the previous sections:
+- Computational libraries (i.e. SAMMs) will be written in python.
-- The SAA will contain a graphics display for the FE model.
+- The frontend will be written in js.
+- We need a single-thread DCG with a small depth.

+There is an important point mentioned before related to the SAA.
+The SAA runs time consuming SAMMs due to the nature of the SA where the secondary issues such as spatial locality of the data can be neglected.
-Based on these requirements, I will continue with **javascript/react as the frontend language** in order to make use of:
+Hence, **I will continue with Pyhton as the language of the core framework**.
-- the great library,
-- high-performance interactive 3D visualization (e.g. vtk),
-- best start-up and runtime performance.

-Additionally, the separation of responsibility between the main framework and the UI is satisfied as react executes asynchronously with the core framework.

-#### 3.4.3.
-Summary of the 2nd Overview of the Architecture
+NumPy datatypes and arrays would be used to allocate contiguous memory for the data.
+FastApi would create a bridge with the frontend.

 Lets review the requirements listed at the beginning after the 2nd overview:
 - [An overview of the problem](#sec31) yields to the following requirements:
 1. ~~The types required by the SAA are mainly classified as SCs, FMs, SAs and SARs.~~
 2. ~~In addition to the above types, the SAA needs some auxilary data (e.g. material, geometry and loading).~~
 3. ~~Each group may contain hundreds of types.~~
-4. There exist *dependency relationships* between the types.
+4. ~~There exist *dependency relationships* between the types.~~
 5. ~~The SAA needs an interface with the FE software.~~
 - [The target market](#sec32) analysis yields to the following requirements:
 1. ~~The company would provide sufficient resources of processors and servers.~~